smiling man in dental chair

 Emergency Dental Care

-We offer around-the-clock emergency dental care.
+Our Fairfax dental office offers around-the-clock emergency dental care.
 If you need a root canal on a weekend or in the middle of the night, you can receive same-day emergency care at our state-of-the-art facility.
+We always have a dentist on call and standing by to treat patients.

 In Pain Now?
 Get Relief!
 We Are Here Whenever You Need Us